rwaffle/Big-Data-HW1/README.md

 ## Installation and Use

-- Download the .py file
+- Copy the python code from the .py file
-- Use the file in your preferred Python IDE
+- Use the code in your preferred Python IDE
 - Enter your name and number of years of Python experience, when prompted
 - Enjoy!